UAS Wildland Fire Collaborative

 Process

-Pipeline orthorectifies, classifies heat, and builds NIROPS compatible deliverables in 55 to 90 seconds.
+Pipeline orthorectifies, classifies heat, and builds standardized geospatial deliverables within minutes.

 -